neko-map/neko-map.github.io/index.md

 ### Register New Stray page

-Once you are logged in, you can define new projects with the Add Project page:
+Once you are logged in, you can petition for a new cat profile through the Register New Stray page:

 ![](images/add-project-page.png)

 ### Filter page